Cloud-Temple/yaani/README.md

 The supported builtin are the following :
   - sub: it is used in the same way as the python function 'sub' from the re module.
 Indeed, it is executed by this very function.
-  - key_path: Takes one argument as a key path which value must be returned if the preceding expression value is None.
+  - default_key: Takes one argument as a key path which value must be returned if the preceding expression value is None.

 #### Example
 To point to key 'label' inside the dict a the 'status' key, you can use the following key path :